KaitlynKeil/OlinSnapshot/README.md

 - D3 cannot currently handle user events (clicks)
 - Email scraper grabs Outlook account as original sender of the email
 - Email content is littered with formatting
-- Date & Time objects are not supported
 - No iCal support